Hibs making progress on Henderson and Melkersen deals but no move for McGrandles or Sibbick

-Hibs making progress on Ewan Henderson and Elias Melkersen deals but no move for Connor McGrandles or Toby Sibbick
+Hibs making progress on Ewan Henderson and Elias Melkersen deals but no move for Conor McGrandles or Toby Sibbick

 Hibs are making progress in their attempts to sign Ewan Henderson of Celtic and Bodø/Glimt forward Elias Melkersen as the Easter Road side continues efforts to strengthen the playing squad.